 - Recommended web browsers: Google Chrome, Firefox or Safari.

-- For more information regarding web browsers, visit Canvas Supported Browsers or the Blackboard Browser Support
+- For more information regarding web browsers, visit Canvas Supported Browsers

 - Software required for viewing multimedia resources: Flash and Java